 Our school is happy to work with other schools and settings to share information that will support and enhance a student's transition.
 This will be done in partnership with parents.
-Similarly, we request as much information as possible from previous schools and parents to support new joiners at WSS.
-This information will allow us to mirror and build upon previous provision that is supporting students on their journey.
+Similarly, we request as much information as

 We ensure that students move seamlessly through each year at school by implementing a thorough transition process.
 Depending on the need of each student, this may vary.
-For example, some students may spend time in new settings and/or meeting new staff members for a prolonged period of time before moving.
-We welcome thoughts and feedback from families should they feel their child would appreciate further support with the transition process.
+For example, some students may spend time in new settings and/or meeting new staff members for a prolonged period before moving.
+We welcome thoughts and feedback from families should they feel, their child would appreciate further support with the transition process.
 We will share information with the school, college, or other setting the student is moving to.
-We will agree with parents and student which information will be shared as part of this.
+We will agree with parents and students which information will be shared as part of this.